reichlab/covid19-forecast-hub-web/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: Your source for up-to-date forecasts of COVID-19.
+    title: Up-to-date forecasts of COVID-19 in the United States.
     image: images/5.jpg
     content: >-
-      This site has the authoritative record for forecasts of COVID-19 in the US from dozens of leading modeling teams.
-This repository enables simple comparisons between models and model synthesis for decision-makers.
+      This site maintains the authoritative record for forecasts of COVID-19 deaths and hospitalizations in the US created by dozens of leading modeling teams from around the globe.
+Having all these forecasts in one place enables simple comparisons between models and model synthesis for decision-makers.
     actions:
-      - label: Raw Data
+      - label: Forecast Data
         url: https://github.com/reichlab/covid19-forecast-hub
         type: secondary
       - label: Visualization